pschool-in/curriculum/content/science/animals.md

 ```
 Birds build their nests to ___________.
 Protect their eggs from other animals
-Protect young birds as they are too wak to defend themselves
+Protect young birds as they are too weak to defend themselves
-Have a safe place for laying thier eggs
+Have a safe place for laying their eggs
 * All

 Rats and Mice mostly build their shelters in ___________.